17 Best Christmas Brunch Recipes

 Unwrapping presents may be the main event on Christmas morning.
 But a delicious brunch—best enjoyed in PJs—also brings merriment to the morning.
 Whether you like sweet (extra syrup, please!) or savory (ham and cheese are a dream team), here are 17 brunch recipes that feel just right for Christmas morning.

 Your muffin tins are multi-taskers.
 Not only can they bake your favorite muffins, but they can also make individual quiches to wow your brunch crowd.
-This recipe is especially great for Christmas morning because you can dice up some leftover ham from a Christmas Eve dinner, then mix in broccoli and diced potatoes.
+This recipe is especially great for Christmas morning because you can dice up some leftover ham from a Christmas Eve dinner, then mix in the vegetables.
 A generous serving of Gouda gives them a creamy, buttery bite.

 Chocolate Cherry Bread Pudding with Pistachios